4 Days in Budapest: A Fun Itinerary for First-Timers

 Vajdahunyad Castle

 Right behind Heroes’ Square, you’ll see the fairytale-like Vajdahunyad Castle.
-It is seriously dreamy, and sunset is ideal for visiting it and taking hundreds of pretty pictures from every possible angle.
+It is seriously dreamy, and sunset time is ideal for visiting it and taking hundreds of pretty pictures from every possible angle.

 It was originally built to celebrate Hungarian architecture, and it definitely looks like a celebration.
 Today, it houses the Museum of Agriculture, but the courtyards and surroundings are free to wander.